hcs42/heapkeeper/README.markdown

         $ cd Heapkeeper
         $ git clone git://github.com/hcs42/heapkeeper.git hk

+   If you forked the Heapkeeper repository, use your own repository instead:

+        $ cd Heapkeeper
+        $ git clone git@github.com:<username>/heapkeeper.git

 3. Edit `settings.py` (you will find an example in `hk/setup/settings.py`):

    * `DATABASES`: fill it in according to the database you want to use.
 I used sqlite.